Jersey Dairy Cattle Special Characteristics

 Q: Are Jersey cows good for small farms?

-A: Yes, their smaller size and efficient feed conversion make them particularly well-suited for smaller farms with limited resources.
+A: Yes, their smaller size and efficient feed conversion make them particularly well-suited for smaller farms with limited resources It's one of those things that adds up..

 Q: How much milk does a Jersey cow produce compared to a Holstein?